VisualComputing/nub/README_patterns.md

     scene.mouseTag("key");
 }

-// interact with mouse-dragged void mouseMoved() {
+// interact with mouse-moved
+void mouseMoved() {
-  scene.mouseSpinTag();
+  // spin the node picked with one click scene.mouseSpinTag();
 }

 // interact with key-pressed
 void keyPressed() {
-  // focus picked node with two clicks scene.focusTag("key");
+  // focus the node picked with two clicks scene.focusTag("key");
 }
 ```